Filing a False or Forged Document – California Penal Code 115

 Penal Code 115 is a felony crime that could result in severe penalties if convicted.
 It should be noted that in order for a prosecutor to convict you – they have the burden of proof to show you knew the document was false or forged when it was filed.

-To give readers a better understanding of filing a false or forged document in violation of Penal Code 115, our California criminal defense lawyers are proving an overview below.
+To give readers a better understanding of filing a false or forged document in violation of Penal Code 115, our criminal lawyers are proving an overview below.

 Definition of PC 115 Filing a False or Forged Document